 Enforcers have disagreed over whether a confession should be required in every administrative consent order (TCC).
 The SDE and the MP have feared that TCCs may result in underdeterrence since the reduced penalties are unlikely to offset the gains from cartelisation.
 In this sense, a confession would facilitate private actions for damages and propel an increasing number of lawsuits, raising the costs of collusion.
 The majority of CADE commissioners, however, have argued that the confession requirement would put off potential applicants.
 The issue remains unsettled.

 Leniency and private actions

 As the number of private actions for damages increases, the Antitrust Act should be amended to limit the civil liability of successful applicants for leniency, in order to avoid undermining the leniency programme.
 In a system of civil law traditionally based on corrective justice, however, it may prove difficult to extinguish civil liability.
 As a second-best solution, thus, courts should craft specific rules for considering evidence based on a systemic interpretation of the Antitrust Act and should not admit that evidence produced as a result of a leniency application is used against the successful applicant.

 Amendments to the Antitrust Act

-Congress is considering a bill that will substantially change the institutional design of antitrust enforcement by merging the SEAE and the SDE antitrust regulation powers into CADE, creating, as a consequence, a single antitrust agency.
-Although no substantial changes on the regulation of anti-competitive conducts are expected, representatives have not reached an agreement on whether confessions should be mandatory in consent orders.
-Voting in the House of Representatives is expected to occur by late 2008, but it is still uncertain when the bill will reach the Senate floor.
+The House of Representatives has passed a bill that will substantially change the institutional design of antitrust enforcement by merging SEAE and SDE antitrust regulation powers into CADE, creating, as a consequence, a single antitrust agency.
+Voting in the Senate floor is expected to occur soon.
+Although no substantial changes on the regulation of anti-competitive conduct is expected, senators have not reached an agreement yet on whether confessions should be mandatory in consent orders (TCC).